-The Group has commitments for the purchase or construction of property, plant and equipment after December 31, 2023 totaling ¥58,336 million (2022: ¥52,115 million).
+The Group has commitments for the purchase or construction of property, plant and equipment after December 31, 2024 totaling \displays42,186 million (2023: \displays8,336 million).

-9. Leases
+8. Leases

 The Group enters into leasing transactions as a lessee mainly for reasons of convenience and flexibility.
 The Group has good cash generation ability and it enjoys strong long-term investment grade credit ratings.
 Therefore, it typically does not enter into leasing arrangements for financing considerations.
-The main areas of leases that the Group has entered into are for offices and motor vehicles.
+The main leases that the Group has entered into are for offices and motor vehicles.

-The right-of-use assets reported for the Group's leases are shown in the table below.
+The right-of-use assets related to the Group's leases are shown in the tables below.